-The Executive Vice President of Unity and Social Justice is in charge of keeping order at all SGA meetings and making sure that proper Parliamentary Procedure is followed by all members.
+The Parliamentarian is in charge of keeping order at all SGA meetings and making sure that proper Meeting Procedure is followed by all members.
 The Parliamentarian must have extensive knowledge of the SGA Constitution.
-He/She teaches new members Parliamentary Procedure at the beginning of each year, and also makes sure that the SGA constantly follows all laws and bylaws of the SGA Constitution.
-The VP of Unity and Social Justice must understand Robert's Rules of Order and how a meeting is run.
+He/She teaches new members about Meeting Procedure at the beginning of each year, and also makes sure that the SGA constantly follows all laws and bylaws of the SGA Constitution.
+The Parliamentarian must understand Robert's Rules of Order and how a meeting is run.

-4.2.
+5.2.
 Rights of Registered Student Organizations

-- Use of the name "North American University" in all information, publicity and references with the approval of Dean of Students Office. - Use of the services of the Dean of Students Office, including assistance in planning, implementing and evaluating activities and programs, and assistance in making the organization more effective and efficient. - Funding support opportunity for approved activities. - Publicity assistance through the DSO website, bulletin boards, mass emails, and Student Center front-desk screen. - Privilege to invite off-campus personnel for meetings or events with the approval of DSO. - Sponsorship of profit-making activities and fund-raising for organizational activities in accordance with University regulations. - Representation in the Student Government Association.
+- Use of the name "North American University" in all information, publicity and references with the approval of the Student Affairs Office. - Use of the services of the Student Affairs Office, including assistance in planning, implementing and evaluating activities and programs, and assistance in making the organization more effective and efficient. - Funding support opportunity for approved activities. - Publicity assistance through the NAU website, bulletin boards, mass emails, and SAO. - Privilege to invite off-campus personnel for meetings or events with the approval of Student Affairs Office - Sponsorship of profit-making activities and fund-raising for organizational activities in accordance with University regulations. - Representation in the Student Government Association.

-4.3.
+5.3.
 Responsibilities of Student Organizations

-- To organize programs and activities that contribute to the educational, professional, civic and social development of the students. - To manage itself and carry out its activities within all local, state, and federal laws, and all university regulations and policies. - To conduct its activities and fiscal operations in accordance with standards of good management practice and with approval of Dean of Students Office. - To be aware of the special role the organization holds as an integral part of the academic community of North American University and to act accordingly in the best interest of its members and the University, as well as the surrounding community. - To be aware of and to be in compliance with all organization information explained in the first Student Association meeting of each semester, as well as information sent through organization mailboxes and email. - To obtain prior approval for the use of activities funding, students should complete an Activity Request form with a Budget Allocation application for their anticipated activity.
-Students must obtain approval from Dean of Students Office for both forms.
-Reimbursement of expenses will be furnished based on receipts. - To work cooperatively with the Dean of Students Office in conducting organization operations and activities.
-The Dean of Students Office will serve in an advisory capacity to all registered student organizations. - To update any of the information supplied to the Dean of Students Office within two calendar weeks of the change.
-This includes changes in the officers, membership requirements, and needs of the organization. - To provide to the Dean of Students Office a complete program board containing all activity reports at the end of each semester.
+• To organize programs and activities that contribute to the educational, professional, civic and social development of the students.

+- To manage itself and carry out its activities within all local, state, and federal laws, and all university regulations and policies. - To conduct its activities and fiscal operations in accordance with standards of good management practice and with approval of Student Affairs Office. - To be aware of the special role the organization holds as an integral part of the academic community of North American University and to act accordingly in the best interest of its members and the University, as well as the surrounding community. - To be aware of and to be in compliance with all organization information explained in the first Student Association meeting of each semester, as well as information sent through organization mailboxes and email. - To obtain prior approval for the use of activities funding, students should complete an Activity Request form with a Budget Allocation application for their anticipated activity.
+Students must obtain approval from Student Affairs Office for both forms.
+Reimbursement of expenses will be furnished based on receipts. - To work cooperatively with the Student Affairs Office in conducting organization operations and activities.
+The Student Affairs Office will serve in an advisory capacity to all registered student organizations. - To update any of the information supplied to the Student Affairs Office within two calendar weeks of the change.
+This includes changes in the officers, membership requirements, and needs of the organization. - To provide to the Student Affairs Office a complete program board containing all activity reports at the end of each semester.

-4.4.
+5.4.
 Student Organization Registration

 Any group of students who would like to organize programs and activities that contribute to the educational, professional, civic, and social development of the students can form a student organization on campus.
-These organizations are required to register with the Dean of Students Office.
-To maintain the registered status, at the beginning of each academic year student organizations will submit to the Dean of Students Office:
+These organizations are required to register with the Student Affairs Office.
+To maintain the registered status, at the beginning of each academic year student organizations will submit to the Student Affairs Office:

-- A roster with the names of students as well as the new officers for that semester - Tentative meet schedule for that semester - Must be in good standing with the Dean of Students Office and the school - Must complete the organizations mandated events each semester
+- A roster with the names of students as well as the new officers for that semester - Tentative meet schedule for that semester - Must be in good standing with the Student Affairs Office and the school - Must complete the organizations mandated events each semester